pam-param-pam/I-Drive/README.md

 Webhooks on the other hand can only send messages, and delete/modify their own.

 ## Why is this/that so slow!
-It's written is python, what do you expect.
+It's written in python, what do you expect.
 Rewrite it in rust!

 ## Docker support